alinhi75/alinhi75.github.io/_projects/NetEngProject.md

 collection: projects

 ---
-***Internet Engineering Project - This is a full-stack project that I developed for my Internet Engineering Course.***
+***This is a full-stack project that I developed for my Internet Engineering Course.***
+ - A simple website for a company where employees can subscribe to the weekly newsletter.
+Employees that Subscribed can also be viewed and searched for customized newsletter.

 ![](/images/net.jpg)

 * [Github repo](https://github.com/MelDashti/net-eng-project)
-* You can check out the website here: https://dxtsmk.sse.codesandbox.io/
+* You can check out the website here: [https://dxtsmk.sse.codesandbox.io/]()

 <!-- ABOUT THE PROJECT -->
 # Internet Engineering Project

-A simple website for a company where employees can subscribe to the weekly newsletter.
-Employees that Subscribed can also be viewed and searched for customized newsletter.

 # CodeSandBox

 This project was built and hosted on codesandbox.